viniciushisao/t-challenge/README.md

 1. Before run just be sure you have Java 8 installed
     1. On terminal, execute ```java -version```
     1. I didn`t make tests but I am almost sure it will execute on Java 7 too.
 1. I am running all commands in MacOs.
 If you are using another OS commands may differ a little.
+Also you may need set some environment variables to run.

 ### Via Command line